 How we chose the best powered speakers

-We explored hundreds of products in our pursuit of the best powered speakers: We concentrated mainly on companies with a lot of experience designing powered models and, while we considered a range of listening applications, we prioritized speakers that offer convenience and connectivity features but focus on fidelity first.
-Our in-house hi-fi heads and active producers debated our favorite models, solicited input from experts, and collected user impressions, performing listening tests whenever possible as we narrowed down the contenders.
+We explored hundreds of products in our pursuit of the best powered speakers: We concentrated mainly on companies with a lot of experience designing powered models.
+While we considered a range of listening applications, we prioritized speakers that offer convenience and connectivity features but focus on fidelity first.
+Our in-house hi-fi heads and active producers debated our favorite models, solicited input from respected peers, and collected user impressions and critical perspectives, performing listening tests whenever possible as we narrowed down the contenders.

 The best powered speakers: Reviews & Recommendations

 As more speaker makers add powered models to their lineups, wading through the choices can get pretty overwhelming.
 We’ve made things a little easier with our top choices for a range of listening scenarios, from best-loved bookshelf speakers to all-in-one PA systems to power your next pool party or jam sesh.
 With models here starting below $200, you’ll land on the best powered speakers for your budget and lifestyle.

 Why it made the cut: Advanced transducer designs, hi-res streaming, and prosumer connectivity make this powerhouse speaker well-suited for both pro monitoring and casual listening.

 - Driver complement: 2 (one 1-inch compression driver, one 5 ¼-inch composite woofer)

 - Amplification: 300 W rms